haenaylee/haenaylee.github.io/_projects/FEA.md

     </div>
 </div>
 <div class="caption">
-    Large bone loss in revision THAs, hard to use off the shelf implants.
+    One of the most difficult complications to address in revision total hip arthroplasties is large bone loss in the pelvis.
+Due to the size and variability of the defects, it is hard to use conventional, off-the-shelf implants.
 </div>

 <div class="row">